 Because of his nearly four decade career in sales, Robert Terson is often labeled a master salesman.
 He retired from his advertising company in 2010 and is now writing and speaking about sales.
-Robert recently released Selling Fearlessly.
+Robert recently released Selling Fearlessly: A Master Salesman’s Secrets For the One-Call-Close Salesperson.
 After reading the book and talking with Robert, I realized that the book is more than a sales book.
 It’s a life book.
 It could just as easily be titled Living Fearlessly.

 Why Relationships Are Important